CPNV-ES-MON1/Zabbix/Doc/mon1-zabbix_doc_mysql_monitoring.md

 # in zabbix webui
 Data collection>hosts>
-- Click on "Items" of the linux host <zabbix-lin-cli>
+- Click on "Items" of the linux host "zabbix-lin-cli"
 - Create item

 |Field|Value|